Where, Who the Latest Bowl Projections Have Nebraska Playing

 - GameAbove Sports (formerly Quick Lane, Motor City) vs. MAC

 There is a likelihood that a pre-2024 Big Ten team faces a newly added opponent from the Pac-12.
-Just like Indiana and Ohio State, Oregon is likely destined for the CFP.
-That means teams like Washington and USC (UCLA won't make a bowl) could face a Big Ten opponent in Las Vegas.
+Just like Indiana and Ohio State, Oregon is off to the CFP.
+That means teams like Washington and USC (UCLA did not make a bowl) could face a Big Ten opponent in Las Vegas.

 Have a question or comment for Kaleb?
 Send an email to kalebhenry.huskermax@gmail.com.